Janis-Rullis-IT/nginx/docs/how-to-improve-concurrency/do-not-force-nginx-to-do-redundant-taks.md

 of being compressed like really small files or already compresses ones.

 ### Good place to start
-* Disable gzip in the nginx.conf to avoid compressing somehting you don't want in a site you didn't ask.
+* Disable gzip in the `nginx.conf` to avoid compressing something You don't want in a site you didn't ask.

  * ` gzip off;`